Hurricane Fern

-Hurricane Fern was an erratic and damaging Category 1 hurricane which made landfall in southeastern Louisiana and Texas.
+Hurricane Fern was an erratic and damaging Category 1 hurricane which made landfall in southeastern Louisiana and Texas, United States.
 Fern was the sixth named storm and fourth hurricane of the 1971 Atlantic hurricane season.
 It formed from a tropical wave which interacted with a large trough of low pressure to form Fern, as well as Hurricane Ginger, Tropical Storm Heidi, and a system later designated as Tropical Depression Sixteen, which moved into South Carolina.
 Fern crossed southeastern Louisiana as a tropical depression on September 4 before swinging back out over the Gulf of Mexico.
 Fern reached hurricane status on September 8, reaching a peak intensity of 90 mph (140 km/h) before making landfall near Freeport, Texas, two days later.

-Fern's path was erratic, as it made three sharp turns during its duration, making it difficult for forecasters to track.
+Fern's path was erratic: it made three sharp turns during its duration, making it difficult for forecasters to track.

-The second Atlantic tropical cyclone to make U.S. landfall that year, Fern produced heavy rainfall across Louisiana and Texas, causing flash flooding that left 2 indirect fatalities and damage totaling over $30 million (1971 USD$, USD).
+The second Atlantic tropical cyclone to make U.S. landfall that year, Fern produced heavy rainfall across Louisiana and Texas, causing flash flooding that left 2 indirect fatalities and damage totaling over $30 million (1971 USD, USD).